MacGregor Heirloom – Bonnie Prince Charlie’s Razor

 - Major Evan McGregor, Younger brother of Glencarnock – Appointed a Lieutenant Colonel in the Army by the Prince 29 Oct.
 1745 (copy p.
 377 “History of The Clan Gregor From Public Records and Private Collections – Amelia Georgiana Murray MacGregor of MacGregor 1901 [CD copy with Colin MacGregor Stevens]

-- Colonel Gregor MacGregor (Laird of GlenGyll) – ppointed a Colonel and Commandant of the Fortress of Down, Cardross, and Balinton by the Prince 15 Oct.
+- Colonel Gregor MacGregor (Laird of GlenGyll) – Appointed a Colonel and Commandant of the Fortress of Down, Cardross, and Balinton by the Prince 15 Oct.
 1745 (copy p.
 378 “History of The Clan Gregor From Public Records and Private Collections – Amelia Georgiana Murray MacGregor of MacGregor 1901 [CD copy with Colin MacGregor Stevens] SO FAR THIS LOOKS LIKE A LIKELY PERSON AS WE APPEAR TO BE DESCENDED FROM HIM, THOUGH THIS STILLS NEEDS CONFIRMATION.

 - Lieutenant Colonel John McGrigor (McGregor) or Drummond, Balnacuil.(in Mailer More Glenartney?) – Appointed a Lieutenant Colonel in the Army by the Prince 21 Nov.
 1745 (copy p.
 379-380 “History of The Clan Gregor From Public Records and Private Collections – Amelia Georgiana Murray MacGregor of MacGregor 1901 [CD copy with Colin MacGregor Stevens] His parentage is unknown but he left a son Alexander MacGregor at Loch Catherine side, whose daughter Henrietta, was the second wife of James X of Glengyle.